×

 Further Education Grant

-Trainees can apply for an FE Grant which is means tested and non-repayable.
+Trainees can apply for a means tested FE Grant of up to £2,092 per year which is non-repayable.
 The deadline to be guaranteed support is 30th June although applications are open until the 30th September.

 Hardship Fund